halilozel1903/AndroidTVMovieParadise/README.md

 Android TV is a version of the Android operating system.
 It's developed by Google for soundbars, set-top boxes, digital media players, and TVs with native applications.
 It's a replacement for Google TV.
 Android TV platform was first launched in June 2014.
 This platform has also been adopted as smart TV middleware by a company such as Sharp and Sony.

+**Project Objective**: This app is designed to provide users with a seamless movie discovery and streaming experience on the big screen.

 Movie Paradise is an Android TV 📺 app.
 This app is working Android TV & Android STB. 📹 🎞

-Application is using The Movie Database. 👇🏻
+The application uses **The Movie Database (TMDb)** API to fetch movie data: 👇🏻

 https://www.themoviedb.org/documentation/api